codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-setup-saml2.md

 1. firstName - user first name
 1. lastName - user last name
 1. email - user email
+1. NameID - user email (some IDPs like OneLogin and Ping Federate will need this)

 To configure users sync for SAML IDP you need to do the following: